viruseg/.NET-WebP-wrapper/README.md

 Exposes Simple Decoding and Encoding API, Advanced Decoding and Encoding API (with statistics of compression), Get version library and WebPGetFeatures (info of any WebP file).
 Exposed get PSNR, SSIM or LSIM distortion metrics.

 The wrapper is in safe managed code in one class.
 No need for external dll except libwebp_x64.dll (included).
-The wrapper works in 64 bit.
+The wrapper work only 64-bit Windows system.

 The code is commented and includes simple examples for using the wrapper.